retrohacking/SupermarketSimulatorSaveSelector/README.md

 ## Usage

-After downloading this tool, open the cmd in the repository's folder.
+After downloading this tool, you have two ways to execute it:

+- open the cmd in the repository's folder.
 To run the tool just execute:

   > python3 SupermarketSimulatorSaveSelector.py

+- Double-click on `SupermarketSimulatorSaveSelector.bat`.

 The tool will allow you to: